xjseabrum/xjseabrum/README.md

 degree at the University of Colorado Boulder.

 Here on this GitHub you will find some of the projects that I have done either for class or on my own free time.
 Below you will find links to these projects.
+Each of the links below will have a README that explains more about the projects contained therein.

 # Links and Navigation
 Repo link to showcasing Object Oriented Analysis and Design concepts (using Java and Python):